 Introduction

-The amount of tracking data collected from small birds has exploded in the 21st century (Iverson et al. 2023b), providing opportunities to address facets of bird migration that have long eluded ornithologists, such as migration phenology (Wright et al. 2021), habitat use (Moskát et al. 2019, Iverson et al. 2023a), survival (Klaassen et al. 2014), and connectivity (Combreau et al. 2011).
-In particular, tracking devices that record GPS locations can provide data at a high temporal resolution with near global coverage.
+The amount of tracking data collected from small birds has substantially increased in the 21st century (Iverson et al. 2023b), providing opportunities to address facets of bird migration that have long eluded ornithologists, such as migration phenology (Wright et al. 2021), habitat use (Moskát et al. 2019, Iverson et al. 2023a), survival (Klaassen et al. 2014), and connectivity (Combreau et al. 2011).
+In particular, tracking devices that record GPS locations can provide data at a fast temporal resolution with near global spatial coverage.
 GPS transmitters have traditionally required large batteries or solar panels which limit their use to larger birds.
-However, recent innovations in these technologies have allowed GPS technology to become available for a much larger group of bird species than has historically been the case (Flack et al. 2022, Bridge et al. 2011).
+However, recent innovations in these technologies have allowed GPS technology to become available for a much wider group of bird species than has historically been the case (Flack et al. 2022, Bridge et al. 2011).

-In order to answer questions about bird migration, GPS data are often classified into movement states that delineate periods of pre-migration, migration, and post-migration, under one of several simple frameworks.
+To answer questions about bird migration, GPS data are often classified into movement states that delineate ecological periods such as pre-migration, migration, and post-migration, under one of several simple frameworks.
 The range delineation method (Fig. 1A; Linscott et al. 2022) is based on the known breeding and wintering ranges, where a bird is considered to have begun migration when it leaves the breeding range, and completed migration when it enters the wintering range, and vice versa.
 The range delineation method has the advantage of being robust to incomplete tracks; if a bird dies or transmitter failure occurs during the bird’s migration, the bird’s final state is still apparent.
 However, the range delineation method requires constrained breeding and wintering ranges that have little overlap with the migratory range (ex.
 Bar-tailed Godwit, Limosa lapponica; Battley et al. 2012).
-The step-length or distance threshold (Burnside et al. 2017) method defines the start of migration by the first step longer than a defined distance threshold, and migration ends with the last step longer than the distance threshold (Fig. 1B).
-The step-threshold method relaxes the assumption that breeding and wintering ranges do not overlap with the migratory range, making this method applicable to birds with widespread breeding and wintering ranges (ex.
+By contrast, the step-length or distance threshold (Burnside et al. 2017) method defines the start of migration by the movement longer than a defined distance threshold, and migration ends with the last movement is longer than the distance threshold (Fig. 1B).
+The step-threshold method does not rely on the assumption that breeding and wintering ranges do not overlap with the migratory range, making this method applicable to birds with widespread breeding and wintering ranges (ex.
 Pine Siskin, Spinus pinus; Dawson 2020).
-However, the step-threshold method does not handle incomplete tracks well; if a bird dies or its transmitter fails during migration, it is impossible to determine whether the bird has made its final migratory step (Fig. 2).
+However, the step-threshold method is sensitive to incomplete tracks (i.e….) ; if a bird dies or its transmitter fails during migration, it is impossible to determine whether the bird has made its final migratory step (Fig. 2).
 Quantifying the terminal migration state is particularly important for survival and connectivity analyses, but also has relevance for phenology and habitat analyses for which accurate migratory delineation is important.

 Figure 1.
 Range delineation (Linscott et al. 2022) and step-threshold (Burnside et al. 2017) methods of delineating migratory tracks.
-Using the range delineation method (Panel A), migratory locations can be defined as all locations outside both the breeding and the wintering range.
+Using the range delineation method (Panel A), migratory locations can be defined as all locations outside the breeding and the wintering range.
 Using the step-threshold method (Panel B), migratory locations can be categorized as all locations occurring after the first migratory step (determined using a threshold step length) and prior to the final migratory step.